Alan4247748/friendly-potato/docs/Tech Writing/The Hackers Hack.md

 JBIG2 doesn't have scripting capabilities, but when combined with a vulnerability, it does have the ability to emulate circuits of arbitrary logic gates operating on arbitrary memory.

-Using over 70,000 segment commands defining logical bit operations, it defines a small computer architecture with features such as registers and a full 64-bit adder and comparator which can search memory and perform arithmetic.
+Using more than 70,000 segment commands that define logical bit operations, the system establishes a small computer with a basic architecture.
+This includes features like registers, a full 64-bit adder, and a comparator, enabling it to search memory and conduct arithmetic operations

 It's not as fast as JS, but it's an equivalent.
 The bootstrapping operations for the sandbox escape exploit are written to run on this logic circuit and the whole thing runs in this weird, emulated environment created out of a single decompression pass through a JBIG2 stream.